strapi/strapi/docs/docs/index.md

 ## Guides

 This is where you'll probably want to start off.
 We have our contributing guides & code of conduct which are very important to read.
-There's also useful guides on common situations whilst developing such as ["Working with the Design System"](/guides/working-with-the-design-system).
-Or more high level guides such as best practices for frontend development (coming soon).
+There are also useful guides on common situations whilst developing such as ["Working with the Design System"](/guides/working-with-the-design-system) and higher-level guides such as best practices for frontend development (coming soon).

 ## Docs